lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 **Step 5 — Reflect on the experience**

 Before wrapping up, take a moment to think about what just happened.
-You showed an AI a photo, asked a question, and had a real back-and-forth conversation — no typing out a long list of ingredients, no searching through recipe websites.
+You showed an AI a photo, asked a question, and had a real back-and-forth conversation, no typing out a long list of ingredients, no searching through recipe websites.

 #### Reflection Questions